-- 4. An Inflow Fee of two-hundred dollars (\$200) per year (or fifty dollars (\$50) per quarterly billing) is hereby imposed and added to every sewer billing to each property owner not in compliance with these provisions.
+- compliance with these provisions.
 The Inflow Fee shall be added every year until the property is in compliance with these provisions.
 The imposition of the Inflow Fee shall not limit the Town's authority to prosecute the criminal violations or seek an injunction in court ordering the person to disconnect the nonconforming connection to the public sanitary sewer. - 5.
-This provision enforces actions necessary to achieve the Town's Inflow and Infiltration Reduction Program goals of reducing Combined Sewer Overflow events. - L. No person(s) shall allow any floor drain to be connected to any building sewer or building drain that in turn is connected directly or indirectly to a public sanitary sewer. - No person(s) shall allow any floor drain to be connected, or remain connected, to any building sewer or building drain that in turn is connected directly or indirectly to public storm sewer. - M. No person shall obstruct the free flow of air through any drain or soil pipe. - N. The applicant for the building sewer permit shall notify the Wastewater Treatment Supervisor Sewer Department Superintendent when the building sewer is ready for inspection and connection to the public sewer.
+This provision enforces actions necessary to achieve the Town's Inflow and Infiltration Reduction Program goals of reducing Combined Sewer Overflow events. - L. No person(s) shall allow any floor drain to be connected to any building sewer or building drain that in turn is connected directly or indirectly to a public sanitary sewer. - 1.
+No person(s) shall allow any floor drain to be connected, or remain connected, to any building sewer or building drain that in turn is connected directly or indirectly to public storm sewer. - M. No person shall obstruct the free flow of air through any drain or soil pipe. - N. The applicant for the building sewer permit shall notify the Sewer Department Superintendent when the building sewer is ready for inspection and connection to the public sewer.
 Such notice shall be provided not less than 24 hours in advance of the time any connection is to be made to any public sewer.
-The connection and testing shall be made under the supervision of the-Wastewater Treatment Supervisor Superintendent or his representative.
-This requirement shall also apply to repairs or alterations to building connections, drains, or pipes thereto. - O. Suitable provisions shall be made at the point of connection for testing, which responsibility shall rest with the holder of the sewer connection permit. - P. No building sewer shall be covered until it has been inspected and approved by the Wastewater Treatment Supervisor Sewer Department Superintendent or his representative.
-If any part of building sewer is covered before being inspected and approved, it shall be uncovered for inspection at the cost and expense of the owner of the improved property to be connected to the public sewer. - Q. TheWastewater Treatment Supervisor Sewer Department Superintendent shall maintain a record of all connections made to public sewers and drains under the Ordinance and all repairs and alterations made to building connections or drains connected to or discharging into public sewers and drains of the Town or intended to so discharge.
-All persons concerned shall assist the Wastewater Treatment Supervisor Sewer Department Superintendent in securing the data needed for such records. - R. All excavations for building sewer installation shall be adequately guarded with barricades and lights so as to protect the public from hazard.
+The connection and testing shall be made under the supervision of the-Sewer Department Superintendent or his representative.
+This requirement shall also apply to repairs or alterations to building connections, drains, or pipes thereto. - O. Suitable provisions shall be made at the point of connection for testing, which responsibility shall rest with the holder of the sewer connection permit. - P. No building sewer shall be covered until it has been inspected and approved by Sewer Department Superintendent or his representative.
+If any part of building sewer is covered before being inspected and approved, it shall be uncovered for inspection at the cost and expense of the owner of the improved property to be connected to the public sewer. - Q. Sewer Department Superintendent shall maintain a record of all connections made to public sewers and drains under the Ordinance and all repairs and alterations made to building connections or drains connected to or discharging into public sewers and drains of the Town or intended to so discharge.
+All persons concerned shall assist the Sewer Department Superintendent in securing the data needed for such records. - R. All excavations for building sewer installation shall be adequately guarded with barricades and lights so as to protect the public from hazard.
 Streets, sidewalks, parkways, and other public property disturbed in the course of the work shall be restored in a manner satisfactory to the Town at the expense of the owner. - S. Proposed new discharges from residential or commercial sources involving loadings exceeding 50 populations equivalents (5,000 gpd), any new industrial discharge, or any alteration in either flow or waste characteristics of existing industrial waste that are being discharged into the POTW must be approved by the Maine Department of Environmental Protection (MEDEP).
-Such approvals shall be obtained in accordance with Section 4.3 of this Ordinance. - T. In the case of buildings being removed or demolished, the building sewer shall be capped at the street right-of-way line to the satisfaction of the Sewer Department Superintendent.

-2.3 LICENSING OF PERSONS AUTHORIZED TO MAKE CONNECTIONS TO THE PUBLIC SEWER Plumbers and drain layers of established reputation and experience will be duly licensed and authorized to perform such work.
+Such approvals shall be obtained in accordance with Section 4.3 of this Ordinance. - T. In the case of buildings being removed or demolished, the building sewer shall be capped at the street right-of-way line to the satisfaction of the Sewer Department Superintendent. - 2.3 LICENSING OF PERSONS AUTHORIZED TO MAKE CONNECTIONS TO THE PUBLIC SEWER Plumbers and drain layers of established reputation and experience will be duly licensed and authorized to perform such work.